 Creating opportunities for individuals and communities that are not as directly or acutely impacted by the recent violence, but who maintain a deep concern and interest in becoming allies for those who are, remain a central component of the Stronger Together plan.

-Join us on Wednesday, June 24 at 6pm CST to continue the dialogue, as we discuss Fraternity & Sorority Life, University symbols and history, the Grove, campus elections, reimagining the police, and freedom of speech.
-To register click this link.
+Past event: Wednesday, June 24 at 6pm CST to continue the dialogue, as we discuss Fraternity & Sorority Life, University symbols and history, the Grove, campus elections, reimagining the police, and freedom of speech.

 Additional resources on Allyship:

 - How You Can Be an Ally in the Fight for Racial Justice